operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### Structure

-Declarative config can be stored and loaded from directory-based filesystems.
+File-based catalogs can be stored and loaded from directory-based filesystems.

-`opm` loads declarative config by walking the root directory and recursing into subdirectories.
-It attempts to load every file it finds as declarative config and fails if any errors occur.
+`opm` loads the catalog by walking the root directory and recursing into subdirectories.
+It attempts to load every file it finds and fails if any errors occur.

-Non-DC files can be ignored using `.indexignore` files, which behave identically to `.gitignore` files.
+Non-catalog files can be ignored using `.indexignore` files, which behave identically to `.gitignore` files.
 That is, they have the same rules for [patterns](https://git-scm.com/docs/gitignore#_pattern_format) and precedence.

 > #### Example `.gitignore` file
 > ```gitignore